 confirmation, through the provision of objective evidence, that the requirements for a specific intended use or application have been fulfilled (ISO 9000)

-Project: AUTO13, QMS07, QMS01, I/LA34, MM07, M33, H54, GP26, QMS13, MM13, MM10, MM03, H49, EP07, I/LA02, MM12, C24, MM01, GP40, AUTO10, AUTO08, EP10, C49, M50, C50, H58, POCT02, POCT05, MM11, I/LA21, H57, I/LA33, M55, GP33, H26, MM06, I/LA28, GP34, C58, C56, MM20, POCT05, MM22, PRE01, H60, C62, AUTO11, C57, MM23, MM21, EP33, POCT14, POCT17, QMS21, POCT04, QMS24, I/LA20, M58, EP31, C63, QMS22, EP32, QMS23, MM24
+Project: AUTO13, QMS07, QMS01, I/LA34, MM07, M33, H54, GP26, QMS13, MM13, MM10, MM03, H49, EP07, I/LA02, MM12, C24, MM01, GP40, AUTO10, AUTO08, EP10, C49, M50, C50, H58, POCT02, POCT05, MM11, I/LA21, H57, I/LA33, M55, GP33, H26, I/LA28, GP34, C58, C56, MM20, POCT05, MM22, PRE01, H60, C62, AUTO11, C57, MM23, MM21, EP33, POCT14, POCT17, QMS21, POCT04, QMS24, I/LA20, M58, EP31, C63, QMS22, EP32, QMS23, MM24

-NOTE 1: The word “validated” is used to designate the corresponding status (ISO 9000); NOTE 2: The use conditions for validation can be real or simulated (ISO 9000); NOTE 3: A term used by the FDA for a study used to determine whether a test system meets user needs (modified from 21 CFR Part 820); NOTE 4: Validation is also defined as the action (or process) of proving that a procedure, process, system, equipment, or method used works as expected and achieves the intended result; NOTE 5: The components of validation are quality control, proficiency testing, validation of employee competency, instrument calibration, and correlation with clinical findings; NOTE 6: Examples include validation of the process to use a new diagnostic tool, such as a new mammography instrument, automated laboratory test system or information system, automated medication dispensing system, or a new pulmonary function assessment device; information system; or evidence-based medicine; NOTE 7: a) Example: Validation of the performance of a new diagnostic tool such as an internally developed, analyte-specific method or reagents, or a laboratory-developed information system; b) Manufacturers are required to validate instruments and methods before market release (eg, FDA approval or European CE mark); NOTE 8: Manufacturers are required to validate instruments and methods before market release, eg, FDA approval or European CE mark; Example: Validation of the performance of a new diagnostic tool or a laboratory-developed information system; NOTE 9: Manufacturers are required to validate equipment before market release, eg, FDA approval or European CE mark; NOTE 10: Establishing documented evidence that provides a high degree of assurance that a specific process will consistently produce a product meeting its predetermined specifications and quality attributes (FDA); NOTE 11: Some of the components of validation are performance characteristics (eg, linear range, reproducibility, recovery, accuracy), quality control, proficiency testing, validation of employee competency, instrument calibration, and correlation with clinical findings; NOTE 12: Confirmation by examination and provision of objective evidence that the particular requirements for a specific intended use can be consistently fulfilled (FDA Quality System Regulation, 21 CFR 820.3); NOTE 13: As used in CLSI document I/LA21, validation includes performance verification; NOTE 14: Includes determination of performance characteristics (ie, accuracy, precision, sensitivity, specificity); NOTE 15: A one-time process completed to determine or confirm test performance characteristics before the test system is used for patient testing; NOTE 16: For the purpose of this guideline, validation is defined as establishing recorded evidence that provides a high degree of assurance that a specified process will consistently produce an outcome meeting its predetermined specifications and quality attributes; NOTE 17: In the context of CLSI document H26, and within the clinical laboratory environment, validation is primarily a manufacturer’s responsibility to ensure that design goals are met and performance claims are stated; NOTE 18: In the United States, the FDA has defined validation of a finished medical product in the context of the Quality System Regulation, 21 CFR § 820, as follows: 21 CFR § 820.3(z):Validation means confirmation by examination and provision of objective evidence that the particular requirements for a specific intended use can be consistently fulfilled.
+NOTE 1: The word “validated” is used to designate the corresponding status (ISO 9000); NOTE 2: The use conditions for validation can be real or simulated (ISO 9000); NOTE 3: A term used by the FDA for a study used to determine whether a test system meets user needs (modified from 21 CFR Part 820); NOTE 4: Validation is also defined as the action (or process) of proving that a procedure, process, system, equipment, or method used works as expected and achieves the intended result; NOTE 5: The components of validation are quality control, proficiency testing, validation of employee competence, instrument calibration, and correlation with clinical findings; NOTE 6: Examples include validation of the process to use a new diagnostic tool, such as a new mammography instrument, automated laboratory test system or information system, automated medication dispensing system, or a new pulmonary function assessment device; information system; or evidence-based medicine; NOTE 7: a) Example: Validation of the performance of a new diagnostic tool such as an internally developed, analyte-specific method or reagents, or a laboratory-developed information system; b) Manufacturers are required to validate instruments and methods before market release (eg, FDA approval or European CE mark); NOTE 8: Manufacturers are required to validate instruments and methods before market release, eg, FDA approval or European CE mark; Example: Validation of the performance of a new diagnostic tool or a laboratory-developed information system; NOTE 9: Manufacturers are required to validate equipment before market release, eg, FDA approval or European CE mark; NOTE 10: Establishing documented evidence that provides a high degree of assurance that a specific process will consistently produce a product meeting its predetermined specifications and quality attributes (FDA); NOTE 11: Some of the components of validation are performance characteristics (eg, linear range, reproducibility, recovery, accuracy), quality control, proficiency testing, validation of employee competency, instrument calibration, and correlation with clinical findings; NOTE 12: Confirmation by examination and provision of objective evidence that the particular requirements for a specific intended use can be consistently fulfilled (FDA Quality System Regulation, 21 CFR 820.3); NOTE 13: As used in CLSI document I/LA21, validation includes performance verification; NOTE 14: Includes determination of performance characteristics (ie, accuracy, precision, sensitivity, specificity); NOTE 15: A one-time process completed to determine or confirm test performance characteristics before the test system is used for patient testing; NOTE 16: For the purpose of this guideline, validation is defined as establishing recorded evidence that provides a high degree of assurance that a specified process will consistently produce an outcome meeting its predetermined specifications and quality attributes; NOTE 17: In the context of CLSI document H26, and within the clinical laboratory environment, validation is primarily a manufacturer’s responsibility to ensure that design goals are met and performance claims are stated; NOTE 18: In the United States, the FDA has defined validation of a finished medical product in the context of the Quality System Regulation, 21 CFR § 820, as follows: 21 CFR § 820.3(z):Validation means confirmation by examination and provision of objective evidence that the particular requirements for a specific intended use can be consistently fulfilled.
 (1) Process validation means establishing by objective evidence that a process consistently produces a result or product meeting its predetermined specifications.
 (2) Design validation means establishing by objective evidence that device specifications conform to user needs and intended use(s).”; NOTE 19: Examples include validation of the process to use a new diagnostic tool, such as an automated laboratory test system; information system; or evidence-based medicine; NOTE 20: It is primarily the manufacturer’s responsibility to ensure that design goals are met and performance claims are stated for a commercially developed assay or device, and a laboratory’s responsibility for a laboratory-developed test; NOTE 21: The process of demonstrating that the system under consideration meets, in all respects, the specification of that system; NOTE 22: Examples include validation of the process to use a new diagnostic tool, such as an automated laboratory test system or information system; NOTE 23: For the purposes of C63, establishment of the performance of a measurement procedure through the provision of objective evidence; NOTE 24: The objective evidence needed for a validation is the result of a test or other form of determination such as performing alternative calculations or reviewing documents (ISO 9000); NOTE 25: The action (or process) of proving that a procedure, process, system, equipment, or method used works as expected and achieves the intended result; NOTE 26: Validation is the establishment and/or confirmation by the developer, through extensive testing, of the analytical and/or clinical performance characteristics of the measurement procedure; NOTE 27: Validation can also be defined as the action (or process) of proving that a measurement procedure, process, system, or equipment, or method used works as expected and achieves the intended result; NOTE 28: The World Health Organization defines validation as “the action (or process) of proving that a procedure, process, system, equipment, or method used works as expected and achieves the intended result”; NOTE 29: Verification, where the specified requirements are adequate for an intended use (JCGM 200:2012).

 verification